Visit his author and profile pages on:

 Just say no to electronic shackles!

-Mark, who is a member of the South African Professional Photographers (LSAPP), has been active as a professional photographer for more than 3 decades.
-He began his professional career in the late 1970s and has covered a vast array of subject matter for various clients in numerous specialised fields which include:
+I have been active as a professional photographer for more than 3 decades.
+My professional career began in the late 1970s and I have covered a vast array of subject matter for various clients in numerous specialised fields which include:

-MEDICINE: Mark covered some of the pioneering titanium hip, knee and other joint replacements, open-heart operations and various other medical procedures using a custom technique of his own development to ensure surgical sterilisation of the photographic equipment used on the shoots.
+MEDICINE: I produced tutorial and news material of some of the pioneering titanium hip, knee and other joint replacements in South Africa.
+I was also asked to document some open-heart operations and various other medical procedures using a custom technique I developed to ensure surgical sterilisation (to the satisfaction of the theatre Matrons!) of the photographic equipment used on the shoots.

-AVIATION: Various air-to-air, promotional and static shoots of equipment ranging from light recreational aircraft to large jetliners for corporate clients.
-Aviation safety is a specialised field in which he writes and thus he has also covered some aviation accident scenes, investigations and re-constructions.
+AVIATION: I have done, and still do, various air-to-air, promotional and static shoots of equipment ranging from light recreational aircraft to large jetliners for corporate clients.
+Aviation safety is a specialised field in which I write and I have also covered some aviation accident scenes, investigations and re-constructions.

-MOTORING: As the erstwhile field photographer for the motoring editors of three national publications, Mark covered various races at Kyalami, Goldfields and Midvaal Raceways in fields as diverse as classic and historical racing events, formula 1, MotoGP, production motorcycles and saloon car racing.
+MOTORING: As the erstwhile field photographer for the motoring editors of three national publications, I covered various races at Kyalami, Goldfields and Midvaal Raceways in fields as diverse as classic and historical racing events, formula 1, MotoGP, production motorcycles and saloon car racing.
+I also do editorial photography for motoring articles.

-SPORTS: Mark covers football, rugby. cricket, cycling and equestrian events in KwaZulu Natal province, South Africa for various agencies.
+SPORTS: I am able to provide coverage of Touch rugby, football, rugby. cricket, cycling and equestrian events in KwaZulu Natal province, South Africa for various agencies.

-SOCIAL: Mark is sought after for wedding photography, corporate events/golf days and marketing shoots.
+SOCIAL: I am regularly asked to do wedding photography, anniversaries, birthdays, corporate events/golf days and marketing shoots.

-PRODUCT/PACK SHOTS: Mark has a steady clientele for pack shot, product and food photography.
+PRODUCT/PACK SHOTS: I have a number of regular clients for for pack shot, product and food photography.

-STUDIO/PORTFOLIO AND PORTRAITURE: Mark enjoys working with people and is kept busy with portfolio and portraiture commissions.
+STUDIO/PORTFOLIO AND PORTRAITURE: I have always enjoyed working with people and I am kept busy with portfolio and portraiture commissions for private and corporate clients.

-EDITORIAL: As the former editor of 3 different magazines, Mark has a unique insight into the requirements for editorial imaging and is a regular contributor of both stock and custom photography to various publications.
+EDITORIAL: As the former editor of 3 different magazines, I believe I have unique insight into the requirements for editorial imaging.
+I regularly contribute to stock and do custom photography briefs for various publications.

 School Football Practice, Hammarsdale, KZN - On assignment for Danone, 2010 Cup of Nations.

-Mark has written various articles for numerous publications both in South Africa and overseas.
+I have contributed various articles to numerous publications both in South Africa and overseas.

-He published his first full aviation accident investigative work A Firm Resolve: A History of SAA Accidents 1934-1987 in 2007 after more than 15 years of research and writing.
+I published a full aviation accident investigative work A Firm Resolve: A History of SAA Accidents 1934-1987 in 2007 after more than 15 years of research and writing.
 This book is still selling regularly to enthusiasts and aviation professionals.
-He is currently working on another book in the same genre Perfect Storms: Notable Aviation Accidents 1994-2016.
+I am currently working on another book in the same genre Perfect Storms: Notable Aviation Accidents 1994-2020.

-Mark has undertaken consumer orientated investigative work for various media houses and was involved in the exposure of the Royal African Cruises fraud, the collapse of the second Sun Air operation, the hostile closure of the Twenty20 banking arm of Saambou, legal firms collecting "ghost" accounts from unsophisticated consumers and the operations of various mass e-mailing merchants operating against South African consumers.
+I have undertaken consumer orientated investigative work for various media houses and was involved in documenting and publication of break-through reports regarding the Royal African Cruises fraud, the collapse of the second Sun Air operation, the hostile closure of the Twenty20 banking arm of Saambou, legal firms collecting "ghost" accounts from unsophisticated consumers and the operations of various mass e-mailing merchants operating against South African consumers.

-Mark assists with the editing and re-writing of copy on a consultancy basis for various web-hosting firms and corporate entities.
-He also edits corporate reports, brochures, flyers and presentations.
+I assist with the editing and re-writing of copy on a consultancy basis for various web-hosting firms and corporate entities.
+I also undertake editing of corporate reports, brochures, flyers, student assignments/Theses, presentations and the production of instruction manuals for new products.

-Mark has done the ground work and ab-initio planning for numerous South African professionals and companies.
-Among these are a number of professional photographers, a low cost airline, a biometric IT firm, a recording studio, two different magazines, various retail outlets and a private school.
+I have been fortunate to undertake the ground work and ab-initio planning for numerous South African professionals and companies.
+Among these are for a number of professional photographers, a low cost airline, a biometric IT firm, a recording studio, two different magazines, various retail outlets and a private school.

-Many of these activities ahve been gratis as a contribution to the economy of South Africa and the empowerment of her people.
+I have (and am willing to) undertake(en) these projects gratis save for legitimate expenses incurred as a small contribution to the economy of South Africa and the empowerment of her people.

 Hang on a minute...got an itch here!
 (On location during wildlife photography week end training, Tala Game Park)

-Mark is the chair of the KZN Photo Academy, an institute that has trained more than 4000 people about their cameras (spread across all major brands of camera) in the past 9 years.
-He was, for several years, the appointed lecturer - through the KZN Photo Academy - for Nikon South Africa in the field of customer training for the province of KwaZulu Natal.
+I am currently also the chair and head tutor of the KZN Photo Academy, an institute that has trained more than 7000 people about their cameras (spread across all major brands of camera) in the past 11 years.
+In addition, I was, for several years, the appointed lecturer - through the KZN Photo Academy - for Nikon South Africa in the field of customer training for the province of KwaZulu Natal.

 Born in Pretoria, South Africa in 1962.